Does a People First Corporate Culture Make Sense?

 Six Steps to Take If a People-First Culture Makes Sense for You

-So if you decide that, for your unique business in your specific industry with your desired workforce and overall strategy for success, people really should come first, here are six initial big picture steps to consider:
+So if you decide that, for your unique business in your specific industry with your desired workforce and overall strategy for success, people really should come first, here are six initial big picture steps — after you assess your current organizational culture to see where you stand — to consider:

 With that philosophical umbrella, specific policies are simpler to list and define.

-Find out the answers to these questions and create, together, a plan that helps the employee learn and grow.
+Find out the answers to these questions and create, together, a plan that helps each employee to learn and grow.

 The Bottom Line